What are you thinking, pretty girl, this ain’t summer camp!

 How did I fare?
 Did I make wise choices?

 Tweezers, Clippers, and Sewing Kits – For the first three weeks, I don’t even remember looking in the mirror when I was in the bathroom.
 You just don’t have the time.
 You can imagine how crazy some eyebrows were looking… But, yes, bring tweezers!
 Ideally, the smaller Tweezerman travel ones are fantastic.
 Eventually, I was able to carve out some time to do some grooming, but it was typically after lights-out.
 Even if you’re not a plucker, you WILL use those tweezers.
 Uniforms can’t have any loose threads – if you can grab it with your nails, it’s too long.
 That being said, a great pair of tweezers come in handy to grab threads so you can snip them with the scissors from your sewing kit.
 You’ll also use those tweezers when you’re folding your clothes!
 Yes, folding your clothes.
 The clippers were handy as well when clipping threads on uniforms.
 Some folks chose to use those instead of scissors.
 As for the sewing kit, if you don’t buy one prior to BMT, you’ll get the opportunity to buy one when you’re down there.
-You’ll primarily use the foldable, compact scissors.
+You’ll primarily use foldable, compact scissors.
 Find these AF-specific kits at your base’s Clothing Sales store or at the BX.

 Hair Stuff – I brought a travel-sized hairbrush and a pick for combing wet hair and they both served me well.
 Notice there’s no hairdryer on my list?
 Yeah, you won’t be needing that.
 You’ll be air drying your hair for the next 8.5 weeks.
 Even in tech, I borrowed a hairdryer, and that was only if we were going out for the night.
 Bring hair stuff (pins, bobby pins, hair ties) that matches your hair color.
 I can’t stress this enough.
 You WILL be yelled at if you’re a blond wearing a black hair tie.
-Some colors are harder to find at the mini-mall, so bring an entire pack in your shade.
+Some colors are harder to find at the mini-mall, so bring an entire pack to your shade.
 I highly recommend bringing two Conair Bun Makers.
 If you don’t, you’ll end up making one out of a sock, which works, but a mesh one just works so much better.
-Blonds, you’re screwed, since there’s only white and black socks down there.
+Blonds, you’re screwed, since there are only white and black socks down there.
 Buy a bun maker or a generic equivalent at a beauty supply shop and thank me later.
 I brought two because one wore out eventually.
-The plus side to mesh is that you can shove hair pins (not bobby pins) through them to secure larger, loose pieces of hair.
+The plus side to mesh is that you can shove hairpins (not bobby pins) through them to secure larger, loose pieces of hair.

 Body Wash – See how I mentioned above that they were in an unmarked container?
 Yeah, my body was promptly thrown away.
-Only bring a travel sized one with you.
+Only bring a travel-sized one with you.
 You’ll be making a mini-mall run with your flight, where you’ll be strongly encouraged to buy the same brand of body wash.
 Take it from me, buy something white or clear – no scrubbing beads, no colors.
 You’re going to be laying this thing down on a white towel in your drawer, and white is the way to go to prevent messes.
 May I recommend the Suave Coconut?
 You’ll go through body wash fairly quickly at BMT, since you’re using your hands and not a pouf.

 Travel Hairspray – A wise purchase, I used it to tame flyaways in a pinch.
 Eventually, we all ended up using Pump It Up (regardless of ethnicity or hair type), since it was in plentiful supply amongst our flight members, it locked your hair into place, and it smelled good.